FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Methodology

-\item Tree Expansion: At each continuous SD step, D0 extends the current draft tree in two possible ways depending on whether new tokens are accepted.
-If new accepted tokens exist, D0 generate a new tree $\mathcal{T}_\text{new}$ based on the updated context and merges it with $\mathcal{T}_\text{pr}$ to form the updated $\mathcal{T}$.
-Otherwise, D0 continues the expansion of $\mathcal{T}$ based on extended $\mathcal{T}_\text{base}$.
+\item \textbf{Tree Expansion}: At each continuous SD step, D0 extends the current draft tree in two possible ways depending on whether new tokens are accepted.
+If new accepted tokens exist, D0 generates a new tree $\mathcal{T}_\text{new}$ based on the updated context and merges it with $\mathcal{T}_\text{pr}$ to form the updated $\mathcal{T}$.
+Otherwise, D0 continues the expansion of $\mathcal{T}$ based on the extended $\mathcal{T}_\text{base}$.
 The newly generated draft portion then serves as the input for V1 in the next step.
+The expansion mechanism continuously provides high-quality draft tokens for the verification pipeline, brings improved acceptance rate and less pipeline cold starts. \end{itemize}